PersonifyInc/git-fat/README.md

 * [git-media](https://github.com/schacon/git-media) adopts a similar approach to `git-fat`, but with a different synchronization philosophy and with many Ruby dependencies.

 # Installation and configuration

+Note: In Windows OS, to make this work with large file size (>4GBs), requires to install windows os, git and python 64 bits versions.

 Place `git-fat` in your `PATH`.

 Edit `.gitattributes` to regard any desired extensions as fat files.